FriendSkullaton/OldPortfolio/README.md

-# portfolio-website
+# Previous Website

-This is my portfolio website.
-I designed it for neocities, so it has a y2k aesthetic to it.
+This was the first rendition to my website back when I first put it on neocities!

 ## Sections